redsteadz/devSensei/content/notes/3.ReactJS/Fundamentals/react-icons.md

 ---
-title: "React-icons"
+title: React-icons
 tags:
   - fundamentals
   - react
   - react_pkg
   - docs
+date: 2023-09-21
 ---

 Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.